kostya/myc/README.md

 Currently, mycc is slower at compile time in the benchmarks.
 Run time for final is close, for default is 5-15% slower as expected.
 This is due to several suboptimal stages:
 - libclang adds parsing overhead of about 30-60ms per file (which is huge).
-- IR is generated as text and then parsed again — this adds another ~10ms of overhead per file (also, because of this, error locations are not yet available).
+- IR is generated as text and then parsed again, this adds another ~10ms of overhead per file (also, because of this, error locations are not yet available).

 ## mycc: build compiler.